NOAH Compendium

 Clindamycin belongs to the lincosamide group of antibiotics.
 Resistance can develop to the lincosamides alone, but more commonly cross-resistance occurs among macrolides, lincosamides and streptogramin B antibiotics (MLSB group).
 Resistance is the result of methylation of adenine residues in the 23S RNA of the 50S ribosomal subunit, which prevents drug binding to the target site.
 Different bacterial species are able to synthesize an enzyme, encoded by a series of structurally related erythromycin ribosomal methylase (erm) genes.
 In pathogenic bacteria, these determinants are mostly borne by plasmids and transposons that are self-transferable.
 The erm genes occur predominantly as variants erm(A) and erm(C) in Staphylococcus aureus and as variant erm(B) in Staphylococcus pseudintermedius, streptococci and enterococci.

 MLSB inducible resistance is not detected by standard in vitro susceptibility testing methods.
 The CLSI recommends the D-zone test to be routinely performed in veterinary diagnostic laboratories in order to detect clinical isolates with inducible resistance phenotype.
 Clindamycin use should be discouraged in these patients.
 The incidence of resistance to lincosamides in Staphylococcus spp. appears to be wide-ranging in Europe.
-Studies (2010) report an incidence between 25-40%.
+Studies (2010) report an incidence between 25 to 40%.

 Pharmacokinetic properties